megaplaychop/AzureSQLEdge/README.md

       * `cd Downloads`
       * `sudo docker cp AdventureWorks2019.bak azuresqledge:/var/opt/mssql/data`
 3. Open Azure Data Studio to restore the database:
-      * Connect to the Azure SQL Edge instance by selecting the connection we created previously.
-      *
+      * Create a connection to your Docker container:

 ### Modify the database to remove CRL columns in tables ###
 1. Right now, executing any query against a table that contains a CRL data type returns an error: